gramener/gramex/gramex/apps/guide/datahandler/README.md

 The data and handler are passed to the template in variables called ``data`` and ``handler``.
 You can render these variables in any format.

-If the tempate is not HTML, set [custom HTTP headers](../config/#custom-http-headers) to specify the correct `Content-Type`.
+If the template is not HTML, set [custom HTTP headers](../config/#custom-http-headers) to specify the correct `Content-Type`.

 ## Database edits